sebs-bebs/make-rotas/docs/accidental_removal.md

 - Only implement changes that are explicitly requested
 - Document any suggested structural changes before implementation
 - Get approval before modifying existing code patterns

+## Accidental Code Removal - StaffList Component
+**Date:** 2025-01-27

+### Removed Code
+1. `updateDimensions` function was accidentally moved from its original position
+2. Debug variables were accidentally reordered

+### Impact
+- No functional impact, but code organization was affected
+- Debug display order was changed unintentionally

+### Resolution
+1. Move `updateDimensions` function back to its original position
+2. Restore original debug variables order

+### Prevention
+1. Always use the `{{ ... }}` placeholder for unchanged code
+2. Keep existing code organization unless explicitly asked to change
+3. Document any intentional code moves or reorganization